turbot/steampipe-plugin-gcp/docs/tables/gcp_sql_database_instance.md

   name='my-sql-instance';
 ```

-### List of replica databaases and their master instances
+### List of replica databases and their master instances

 ```sql
 select